 Videos can be submitted in a number of ways, including email attachments, file transfer services (Dropbox, Google Drive), and links to video playback websites (Youtube, Vimeo).

 The second edition of Spire was released in May 2018.
-We are currently considering submissions on a rolling basis for inclusion in our third issue (expected April 2019).
+We are currently considering submissions on a rolling basis for inclusion in our next issue.